janatanmoy5/ABDpred/README.md

 http://clinicalmedicinessd.com.in/abdpred/

-The python packages are required mentioned below.
+The python packages are required for the prediction server.

 1. pip install -U scikit-learn
 2. pip install pandas